- PGCE Secondary Business Studies

 - Course Code: 336P

 You’ll need to be well suited to the teaching profession both personally and academically.

 See 'What we look for in potential students' for more information.

-Become a Secondary Business Studies teacher through our Ofsted Outstanding rated programme.
+Gain a PGCE in Secondary Business Studies through our Ofsted Outstanding-rated teacher training course.

-Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Business Studies teacher.
+Outstanding teachers make a difference to the lives and futures of the people they teach.
+Embedded within our partnership with schools, the PGCE Secondary Business Studies will support you to become an innovative and inspiring secondary teacher.

 What you'll learn